juliansgottfried/Dengue/README.md

 On the cluster:

 In your scratch home directory, run "git clone https://github.com/juliansgottfried/Dengue.git".
-Run "bash Dengue/set_up.sh".
-You will be asked for your email, and you may be prompted by renv.
+Change directory to the repo (all subsequent cluster commands will be made from within the repo).
+Run "bash set_up.sh".
+You will be prompted for your email.

 On your computer: